Itarix/GO_Paris_Saclay_2021/README.md

 This tools was used to compare miARN.

 The project has been uploaded on github because Igem's rule.
-This repo will not be updated, the original repo with update is on gitlab.

-If you want other version or want create issue => https://gitlab.com/Itarix/py-arn.
+If you want other version or want ask/add feature, you can create an issue or PR.

 # Requirements